ludovic-gonthier/HHFK/README.md

+# HHFK
-# MVC Framework based on Hack to run on Hip-Hop Virtual Machine
+HHFK is a MVC Framework based on Hack to run on Hip-Hop Virtual Machine.

-@author: Ludovic GONTHIER
+The framework has been built to be simple and to be flexible.

+It tries the best to run on HHVM strict mode to speed up your application.

+## Wanna help?
+Please feel free to help the project to develop its size.